hackaninstant/Servo-Shutter/README.md

 While in the shutter adjust menu, pressing the shutter button will select between the options.
 Then, pressing the plus and minus buttons will modify the value of the option next to the asterisk:
 1. Shutter Close is the angle of the servo with the shutter closed
 2. Shutter Open is the angle of the servo with the shutter open
 3. Shutter Relief is the angle the servo backs off after opening or closing the shutter.
-This is to prevent the servo from vibrating if the shutter is stiff
+This is to prevent the servo from vibrating if the shutter ias stiff
 4. Button Delay is the value in milliseconds of how fast the buttons repeat if held down.
+5. Servo Delay is the value in milliseconds of long the shutter will be open.
+It helps compensate for the delay server speed in opening/closing the shutter.

-These fine adjustments enable you to tweak the servo settings since it's difficult to perfectly install the servo at the exact angle.
+These fine adjustments enable you to tweak the servo settings without having to modify the code and connect it to a computer since it's difficult to perfectly install the servo at the exact angle.

-All settings are saved to eeprom when changed, except for the self timer.
+All settings are saved to eeprom when changed, except for the self timer by design, since self timers usually reset on normal cameras when powered off.